encse/adventofcode/README.md

 3. Get help with `dotnet run`
 ```

-USAGE: dotnet [command]
-Commands:
+Usage: dotnet run [arguments]
+Supported arguments:

+ [year]/[day|last]     Solve the specified problems
+ [year]                Solve the whole year
+ all                   Solve everything

+To start working on new problems:

- run update [year]/[day]   Prepares a folder for the given day, updates the input,
+ update [year]/[day]   Prepares a folder for the given day, updates the input,
                        the readme and creates a solution template.
- run [year]/[day|last]     Solve the specified problems
- run [year]                Solve the whole year
- run all                   Solve everything

 ```